Characteristic cycles and the microlocal geometry of the Gauss map, I: Tensor categories of germs

-is a fibre functor which factors over the tensor category of germs $\LS(A, u)$, hence in particular this category is neutral Tannakian.
+is a fiber functor which factors over the tensor category of germs $\LS(A, u)$.
 But our definition of~$\LS(A, u)$ makes sense for all scheme theoretic points, so we can also work at the generic point $\eta \in U$ instead of choosing a closed point $u\in U(\bbC)$.
 For finitely generated tensor subcategories one can always specialize from the generic point to a closed point, using that each~$\LS(A, u)$ is a full abelian tensor subcategory of $\LS(A, \eta)$:

 \begin{lem} Any finitely generated tensor subcategory of $\LS(A, \eta)$ is equivalent to a tensor subcategory of $\LS(A, u)$ for some $u\in U(\bbC)$. \end{lem}